Louise Porton: Subsequent events and lasting notoriety

 Porton is imprisoned at HM Prison Foston Hall.
 In December 2019, soon after she was convicted, there was controversy when it was reported that Porton would receive 'three Christmas meals' in prison.

-In February 2020, there was renewed media interest in Porton's case after her mother, who had reportedly been "tormented" over the death of her grandchildren and had disowned her daughter, was found dead.
+In February 2020, Porton's mother, who had reportedly been "tormented" over the deaths of her grandchildren and had disowned her daughter, was found dead.
 The death was not considered suspicious and was believed to be a suicide.

 Porton's case was featured in a January 2021 book by Richard Taylor, titled The Mind of a Murderer: A Glimpse Into the Darkest Corners of the Human Psyche, from a Leading Forensic Psychiatrist.

 Porton's case has been referenced in a number of academic journals focused on female murderers and the media response to Porton's case.
 In May 2022, her case was discussed in The British Journal of Social Work, in an article titled ‘Social Workers Failed to Heed Warnings’: A Text-Based Study of How a Profession is Portrayed in UK Newspapers.
 Also in May 2022, Porton was the subject of an article in the Journal of Concurrent Disorders, titled Analysing the discursive psychology used within digital media to influence public opinions concerning female child-killers.